 3. Sendible

-While the features are relatively similar to those of Hootsuite and Buffer, Sendible prices its plans based on services instead of accounts, which may be a better model price-wise depending on your needs.
+While the features are relatively similar to those of Hootsuite and Buffer, Sendible prices its plans1 based on services instead of accounts, which may be a better model price-wise depending on your needs.
 The tool defines a service as an interaction with a social media account, so posting to Twitter, replying to a DM and retweeting count as three services.

 sendible 1